Building System Reform implementation timeframes

 Risk, Liability and Insurance in the Building Sector – Policy position statement released.
 21 July 2022

-Public consultation on the Consent System closed.
+Public consultation on the building consent system closed.
 4 September 2022

-Public consultation on options for a new or amended building system TBC 2023
+Public consultation on options for a new or amended building consent system.
+21 August 2023

 This information is published by the Ministry of Business, Innovation and Employment’s Chief Executive.
 It is a general guide only and, if used, does not relieve any person of the obligation to consider any matter to which the information relates according to the circumstances of the particular case.
 Expert advice may be required in specific circumstances.
 Where this information relates to assisting people: